Upchurch (musician): Career

-Upchurch began uploading videos to YouTube.
-He released an extended play, Cheatham County, in 2015, followed by a full-length album, Heart of America, in 2016.
+Upchurch began uploading videos to YouTube and Vine.
+In 2014, he and his friend Shade Glover created the humorous alter ego "Upchurch the Redneck" for their own entertainment.
+The character spoofed stereotypes of young men in the Deep South, and the videos quickly went viral, gaining over half a million fans in just four months.
+While his early content was primarily comedic, he began incorporating rap-influenced "hick-hop" videos into his content.
+He released his first extended play, Cheatham County, in 2015, followed by a full-length album, Heart of America, in 2016.
 Both releases reached the top 30 of the Billboard Top Country Albums chart.
 Heart of America sold 1,300 copies in its first week of release.